ansible-collections/community.general/commit-rights.md

   - Do not commit directly.
   - Do not merge your own PRs.
 Someone else should have a chance to review and approve the PR merge.
 You have a small amount of leeway here for very minor changes.
   - Do not forget about alternate environments.
 Consider the alternatives--yes, people have bad environments, but they are the ones who need us the most.
   - Do not drag your community team members down.
-Always discuss the technical merits, but you should never address the person's limitations (you can later go for beers and call them idiots, but not in IRC/GitHub/and so on).
-Also see the [Ansible Community Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html) which this collection adheres to.
+Discuss the technical merits of any pull requests you review.
+Avoid negativity and personal comments.
+For more guidance on being a good community member, read the [Ansible Community Code of Conduct](https://docs.ansible.com/ansible/latest/community/code_of_conduct.html).
   - Do not forget about the maintenance burden.
-Some things are really cool to have, but they might not be worth shoehorning in if the maintenance burden is too great.
+High-maintenance features may not be worth adding.
   - Do not break playbooks.
 Always keep backwards compatibility in mind.
   - Do not forget to keep it simple.
 Complexity breeds all kinds of problems.
   - Do not merge to branches other than `main`, especially not to `stable-X`, if you do not have explicit permission to do so.